CSteinmuller/devdocs/source/howto/contributing.rst

 If you're just contributing to documentation, you must have the following characteristics:

-- Excellent English
+- Fair English

-- Knowledge of RST
+- Knowledge of RST and its syntax

-- Knowledge of Markdown (Only if you're writing Markdown in the documentation)
+- Knowledge of Markdown (Only applicable if you're writing Markdown in the documentation)

-The above points are mandatory.
+NOTE: Having fair knowledge of English is mandatory if you want to make clear documentation.

 Development Workflow